 - Most languages use synchronous processing — requests are placed in a line where they wait to be processed one by one.
 Node.js refused this traditional system and adopted an asynchronous structure — next requests are processed together with the first one.
 No process blocks another one.

 - Event-based programming.
 There are two approaches to software development — linear and event-based.
 A linear tool executes algorithms in a sequence regardless of users’ actions.
 The event-based model doesn’t have a defined output order, but the app reacts to the user’s inputs (triggers).
 There are no useless background operations, only prompt reaction to website visitors’ needs.

 PayPal reported that after the company migrated its services from Java to Node.js, the response time decreased by 35%.
-Now the programme processes more user requests and does it faster.
+Now the program processes more user requests and does it faster.

 Rich additional functionality from Node Package Manager

-When you download the runtime environment, you automatically get access to NPM, one of the strongest advantages of Node js.
+When you download the runtime environment, you automatically get access to NPM, one of the strongest Node.js advantages for web app development.
 It’s a free marketplace for Node.js packages where you can find additional functionality and ready-to-use code libraries.
 According to official statistics, more than 100,000 new packages are uploaded every week.

 As an open-source runtime environment, Node.js has one of the most active communities out there.
-Developers share their tools, modules, frameworks, packages — all for free.
+Top Node.js developers share their tools, modules, frameworks, packages — all for free.